About Sardinia, Italy

 Su Nuraxi di Barumini: Su Nuraxi di Barumini, or literally “the Nuraghe,” was designated a UNESCO World Heritage Site in 1997.
 Dating back to the 2nd millennium BC, Su Nuraxi di Barumini is a beehive-shaped defensive structure that exemplifies the breathtaking prehistoric architecture of the Bronze Age.
 To date, the true function of the nuraghe remains a mystery, but it is believed that these structures were used either as meeting places or as military bases.
 Su Nuraxi di Barumini is made up of a central tower surrounded by four peripheral towers, which are in turn enclosed by a complex village with winding lanes.

 The Basilica of San Simplicio: Located in Olbia, northern Sardinia is the Basilica of San Simplicio, an ancient church dating back to the late 11th century.
 Constructed entirely in granite, the Basilica of San Simplicio is a fine example of Romanesque architecture in the region.
-In the month of May every year, Olbia hosts the festival of San Simplicio, which boasts breathtaking performances on horseback, as well as spectacular fireworks.
+In the month of May every year, Olbia is also home to the festival of San Simplicio, which boasts breathtaking performances on horseback, as well as spectacular fireworks.

 Alghero: Alghero is a famous tourist resort situated in the northwestern region of Sardinia.
 Home to some of the most beautiful medieval architecture in the region, the historic center of Alghero is captivating for locals and tourists alike.
 Alghero is also the host of several fascinating natural sights like Neptune’s Grotto, a stalactite cave located amidst the cliffs of Capo Caccia.